Grandfather smiling at granddaughter

-Hopefully you have already filed your 2024 income taxes.
-If you are expecting a tax refund, you may already have plans on how to use it to help your family’s finances, whether by paying off debt or building up your emergency fund.
-Another option is use your tax refund to open, or make, a contribution to Ohio’s 529 Plan, CollegeAdvantage, and save for your children’s education or career training after high school.
+We hope that you have already filed your federal and state income taxes returns.
+If you are expecting a tax refund, you may have plans on how to use it to help your family’s finances; whether by paying off debt or building up your emergency fund.
+Another option is use your tax refund to open or make a contribution to Ohio 529 CollegeAdvantage and save for your children’s college or career training after high school.

 If You Don’t Have An Ohio 529 Account

-If you couldn’t claim the State Of Ohio income tax deduction for contributions made to Ohio’s 529 college savings account because you don’t have one, then don’t wait any longer!
+If you can’t claim the State Of Ohio income tax deduction for contributions made to an Ohio 529 account because you don’t have one, then don’t wait any longer!

 529 plans aren’t just for traditional four-year colleges or universities.
 Maybe your child is interested in starting at a community college or earning an associate degree.
 Maybe they want to learn important skills at a trade or vocational program.
-Or they show great aptitude in a certain field and want to pursue an apprenticeship in it.
+Or your child shows great aptitude in a certain field and wants to pursue an apprenticeship in it.

-You can use your Ohio 529 account for an education or career training nationwide at any school that accepts federal financial aid – whether for an associate, bachelor’s, professional, or vocational degree.
-If the school has a Federal School Code on the Free Application for Federal Student Aid (FAFSA), then the withdrawals to cover qualified costs at that school will be tax-free.
+You can use your Ohio 529 account for college or career training nationwide at any school that accepts federal financial aid – whether for an associate, bachelor’s, professional, or vocational degree.
+If the school has a Federal School Code on the Free Application for Federal Student Aid ( FAFSA), then the withdrawals to cover qualified costs at that school will be tax-free.
 This may even include some international study programs.
 Therefore, you can use your 529 account almost anywhere you are comfortable sending both your student and your money.

-As for the other two tax advantages, your contributions grow tax free in Ohio 529, so all earned income is yours to cover qualified costs.
-With the power of compound interest, all the growth you receive from the interest gained on contributions, earnings, and interest already accumulated in the 529 account will still be tax-free.
+As for the other two 529 tax advantages, your contributions grow tax free in Ohio 529, so all earned income is yours to cover qualified costs.
+With the power of compound interest, all the growth you receive from the interest gained on contributions, earnings, and interest already accumulated in the 529 account is tax-free.
 The longer a 529 higher education savings plan has time to grow, the longer compound interest can grow the account.

 Additionally, 529 withdrawals are tax free when used to pay qualified higher education expenses — those costs that are mandatory to attend a school.
 This includes tuition, room and board, mandatory fees, computer equipment and related technology as well as internet services; books, supplies and equipment related to enrollment and class schedule; and certain expenses for a special-needs student.
 529 withdrawals for qualified apprenticeships costs such as fees, textbooks, supplies, and equipment like required trade tools are also tax-free.
 The apprenticeship program must be registered with the Secretary of Labor’s National Apprenticeships Act to use a tax-free withdrawal from a 529 plan.
 Interested parties can check the Labor Department’s search tool to confirm that a program is eligible.